On CAT($\kappa$) surfaces: Background

 The previous definition is valid for any metric space, although our focus in this paper is two-dimensional metric spaces.
 A \textit{metric surface} is a metric space homeomorphic to a topological surface, or $2$-manifold.
 Consistent with the main references such as \cite{AZ:67}, we assume that metric surfaces do not have boundary, although in principle the results of this paper should remain true for surfaces with boundary.
 We use the terms \textit{length surface} and \textit{geodesic surface} with the obvious meanings.

-We say that a simple polygon $P$ is a \textit{Jordan polygon} if it is contained in a neighborhood $U$ homeomorphic to an open disk and the diameter of $P$ is at most $d(P,\partial U)$.
-The last requirement guarantees that the length metric restricted to $P$ is the same in $U$ as in the original space.
+We say that a simple polygon $P$ is a \textit{Jordan polygon} if it is contained in a neighborhood $U$ homeomorphic to an open disk.
 By the Jordan curve theorem, any simple polygon $P$ is the boundary of a closed Jordan domain contained in the ambient neighborhood $U$.
 The interior of this domain is called the \textit{interior} of the polygon, denoted by $P^\circ$.
 Note that the previous fact depends on our assumption of an ambient disk neighborhood; otherwise, a simple polygon may not bound a unique disk, or any disk at all.
 For example, a great circle on the $2$-sphere can be viewed as a triangle, and either hemisphere may be designated as the interior.

 \begin{conv} When we refer to a ``Jordan polygon'' $P$, as opposed to simply a ``polygon'', we include the interior points of $P$.
 In turn, we use $\partial P$ to denote the set of edge points of $P$. \end{conv}